Student Spotlight: Josh Longmire

 After Longmire began working full-time, he was trying hard to save money and plan for the future.
 He began taking classes in Computer and Internetworking Technologies and Computer Information Systems at College of DuPage in order to gain instantly applicable knowledge.

 Instead, he was enthralled by the endless possibilities of applied math and programming.

 “I began to see of the true beauty of what a computer was and how each system works overall to create the vast connected infrastructure we have today,” he said.
 “To me, the Spock-like Boolean logic of the computer system is one of the greatest and most beautiful feats of engineering.
 That we can do so much with a simple 0 and 1 to me is just downright amazing.”

-While at College of DuPage, Longmire has received a variety of scholarships to help pay for his education: the Troy Scholarship for Engineering, Naperville Rotary Charities Scholarship, Foundation Scholarship and Lillian Neale Campbell Scholarship.
+While at College of DuPage, Longmire received a variety of scholarships to help pay for his education: the Troy Scholarship for Engineering, Naperville Rotary Charities Scholarship, Foundation Scholarship and Lillian Neale Campbell Scholarship.

-“The scholarship program is the reason I am on the track I am on now.
+“The scholarship program was the reason I am on the track I am on now.
 The tremendous work of the charities and scholarships at COD continue to help students beyond measure,” he said.
 “The coupling of this with access to a state-of-the-art facility with top-notch classes and faculty means any student can be properly prepared to move forward toward whatever future they can imagine.”